-Whether you have previously heard of Roanoke lingual braces or have never heard of them, they are great teeth straightening tool.
-Our team at Lampros and Reopelle Orthodontics wants to provide you with all the information that we can so that you and your family can fully understand what lingual braces and how they function.
+Whether you have previously heard of Roanoke lingual braces or have never heard of them, they are great teeth straightening tools.
+Our team at Lampros and Reopelle Orthodontics wants to provide you with all the information that we can so that you and your family can fully understand what lingual braces are and how they function.
 We hope that you will find this blog educational and informational.
 If we do not answer any of your questions within this blog and wish to contact us, please reach out.
 We are happy to answer any further questions that you may have.

 What are lingual braces?